xArthos/Leviathan/README.md

 - Leviathan aims to create an online Platform where fans of videogames can create their own Wikipage about their favorite games,
 - share them in the net, comment them and interact with other users registred in the Platform.

-### Frontend:                    Backeend:
+### Frontend:

--    React                       Node.js
+-    React
--    React-bootstrap             Express
+-    React-bootstrap
--    React-redux                 Mongo DB
+-    React-redux
--    Redux-thunk                 Multer
+-    Redux-thunk
--    React-router                SendGrid
+-    React-router
--    React-moment                Jsonwebtoken
+-    React-moment
--    React-dropzone              Bcrypt
+-    React-dropzone
--    React-fontawesome           Fs
+-    React-fontawesome
--    Superagnet                  Path
+-    Superagnet
--    Axios                       Joi
+-    Axios

+### Backeend:

 -   Mongoose
 -   Body-parser
 -   Cookie-parser
 -   Cors
 -   Dotenv
+-   NodeJs
+-   Express
+-   MongoDB
+-   Multer
+-   SendGrid
+-   Jsonwebtoken
+-   Bcrypt
+-   Fs
+-   Path
+-   Joi